Gerosullivan/Pangur/context/spec.md

   - Pangur exception: Pangur receives two queen-style moves per turn.
 He may use them before attacking, after attacking, or split on both sides of a single attack sequence, but cannot chain more than two total moves.
   - Shadow Strike bonus: when a cat begins its first attack of the turn while standing on a shadow tile, it gains +1 temporary catch for that attack sequence.
 Leaving the shadow tile before starting the attack removes this bonus.
   - Players may swap between cats freely; switching away remembers how many moves/catch the previous cat has remaining.
-  - **Guardian Aura (Baircne `2/2`):** Whenever Baircne is adjacent (orthogonal or diagonal) to another friendly cat, he copies that cat’s higher attribute but only for catch.
-The aura grants +1 catch if the neighbor’s catch exceeds their meow; it no longer grants additional meow.
+  - **Baircne Passive (“Pangur’s Shield”):** Whenever the `2/2` cat stands adjacent (orthogonal or diagonal) to Pangur, he gains +1 catch.
+This bonus belongs to Baircne’s passive kit (not Pangur’s) and never grants meow.
+Leaving Pangur’s side removes the bonus immediately.
 - **Attacking**
   - Valid targets: Adjacent and diagonal resident mice (max 8 surrounding cells).
   - Spending 1 catch deals 1 damage.
 Cats may keep spending while they have remaining catch.